ansible-collections/ibm_zos_core/docs/source/modules/zos_user.rst

   expired
     Whether the password or passphrase should be marked as expired.

-    When :literal:`true`\ , the user will be required to change their password/passphrase on next login.
+    When ``true``, the user will be required to change their password/passphrase on next login.

-    When :literal:`false`\ , the password/passphrase will be marked as NOEXPIRED.
+    When ``false``, the password/passphrase will be marked as NOEXPIRED.

-    This option is only applicable when :emphasis:`state=update`.
+    This option is only applicable when *state=update*.

-    This option :strong:`must` be used together with :emphasis:`password` or :emphasis:`passphrase` in the same task.
-RACF requires a password/passphrase to be specified when using :literal:`EXPIRED/NOEXPIRED`.
+    This option **must** be used together with *password* or *passphrase* in the same task.
+RACF requires a password/passphrase to be specified when using ``EXPIRED/NOEXPIRED``.

-    When a password/passphrase is set for the first time during user creation, RACF automatically marks it as :literal:`EXPIRED`.
-To change it to :literal:`NOEXPIRED`\ , you must update the user and specify the same password/passphrase again with :emphasis:`expired=false`.
+    When a password/passphrase is set for the first time during user creation, RACF automatically marks it as ``EXPIRED``.
+To change it to ``NOEXPIRED``, you must update the user and specify the same password/passphrase again with *expired=false*.

     | **required**: False
     | **type**: bool